facebookresearch/demucs/README.md

 Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See demo: [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/akhaliq/demucs)

+### Graphical Interface

+@CarloGao4 has released a first version of a GUI for Demucs: [CarlGao4/Demucs-Gui](https://github.com/CarlGao4/Demucs-Gui), although at the moment, binary release are not available.

 ### Other providers

 Audiostrip is providing free online separation with Demucs on their website [https://audiostrip.co.uk/](https://audiostrip.co.uk/).